I must admit, I have lived an extraordinary life and will forever be grateful for the opportunities I have had.

 I spent three great years with them before cut backs forced me without a job again.
 That's when I started writing my first novel, which went nowhere.
 Dozens of rejection letters later.
 I started a second book.
 A year later I was offered representation by Thao Le from Sandra Dijkstra Literary Agency and within another six months I was offered a book deal.
 Everland (Scholastic) debuted in the Summer of 2016!

-Today I live in the Bay Area with my husband and three sons who are my biggest fans.
+Today I live in the Bay Area with three sons who are my biggest fans.
 While they're off at work and school, I bounce ideas off my four-legged, furry family members, Odie and Alex.

 Is Wendy really your name or just a pen name you decided to use since you were writing a Peter Pan retelling?